Menu

 Unexplained Backups

 Another indicator of root damage is frequent backups in your toilet or drains.
 While backup in a single fixture is not a cause for concern, when it happens across many fixtures, it shows a severe plumbing issue.
 Tree roots can breach pipes and block wastewater, causing back up into your home.
-In addition, regular occurrences show a deeper problem that calls for plumbing service providers.
+In addition, regular occurrences show a deeper problem that calls for plumbing service providers in Los Angeles.

 Unpleasant Odors